j-smith3/Investigating_TMDb_Dataset/README.md

 # Investigating_TMDb_Dataset
-I investigated the TMDb movie dataset to identify trends that exist between attributes.
+I investigated the TMDb movie dataset to identify trends that exist in movies.

 The dataset consists of movies that were released prior to 2016 and some general information about each movie; including budget and popularity rating.